rangle/redux-beacon/docs/migration-guide-v1-v2.md

 target this could lead to confusion as there might be many version bumps without any real impact to a user.

 Another hope for this change is continuous frequent releases.
-Going forward the goal is to have an npm release with each new commit to `master`.
+Going forward, the goal is to have an npm release with each new commit to `master`.
 Contributors should no longer have to wait for weeks or months for another major release to see their changes.